bb1e/ScriptWordStats/README.md

 ```sh
 ./word_stats.sh Cc|Pp|Tt INPUT [iso3166]
 ```

+Ps: make sure you are in the same directory of the script

 Modes:
 + C : performs the count of occurrences of each word with stop-words, saving the list in a text file